Time-reversal and PT symmetry breaking in non-Hermitian field theories: Irreversibile fluctuations in non-Hermitian field theories

 \section{Irreversibile fluctuations in non-Hermitian field theories}

-In this section, we prove general statements for the TRSB of field theories of type \eqref{equ:moda}, with a special focus on the behavior at phase transitions.
-First, we derive an explicit representation for the informatic entropy production rate for fields, $\mathcal{S}$, in terms of the statistics of the deterministic current (Sec.~\ref{sec:EPRnew}).
+In this section, we prove general statements for the TRSB of field theories of the type of Eq.~\eqref{equ:moda}, with a special focus on the behavior at phase transitions.
+First, we derive an explicit representation for the informatic entropy production rate $\mathcal{S}$ for fields in terms of the statistics of the deterministic current (Sec.~\ref{sec:EPRnew}).
 Using this expression, we can deduce the general scaling of $\mathcal{S}$ with the noise intensity in a generic dynamical phase (see Sec.~\ref{sec:eprtr}).
-To tackle the behavior around the phase transitions, we derive in Sec.~\ref{sec:eprsing} an expression of $\mathcal{S}$ in terms of the eigenvalues and eigenvectors of the associated linearized dynamical operator.
-From that, we can conclude the general properties of $\mathcal{S}$ in the vicinity of the different phase transition scenarios.
+To tackle the behavior around the phase transitions, we derive in Sec.~\ref{sec:eprsing} an expression for $\mathcal{S}$ in terms of the eigenvalues and eigenvectors of the associated linearized dynamical operator.
+From that, we can infer the general properties of $\mathcal{S}$ in the vicinity of the different phase transition scenarios.
+Thereby, we focus on the regime of small noise intensities $\epsilon \ll 1$ and derive asymptotic expressions for the steady-state entropy production rate $\mathcal{S}$ in dynamical phases and at and near transitions from static to dynamical phases.
+The limit $\epsilon\rightarrow 0$ is especially informative.
+Most importantly, it turns out that the leading order contribution in $\epsilon$ exhibits universal behavior, unveiling the characteristic properties of the entropy production at and near the transition.
+In contrast, field theories with strong noise are dominated by their nonlinearities and exhibit non-universal behavior that cannot generally be treated by analytical means.
+The limit moreover reflects the leading TRSB contribution that dominates the whole regime of small noise intensities.
+Lastly, only in this regime, the bifurcation-analytic viewpoint, and the concepts of linear stability and critical phenomena are applicable on the coarse-grained field level.